brege/brege.org/content/post/email-analysis/index.md

 ![Grad-school Emails (monthly)](img/wsu/timeline.png)

-WSU's Okta system requires(d) changing passwords every 6 months, and sometime a couple years after my defense my account died.
-I am thankful that I had a thunderbird profile tucked away on a drive that allowed me to recover all of my university emails..
+WSU's Okta system required changing passwords every 6 months, and some time after my defense my account died.
+I am thankful that I had a Thunderbird profile tucked away on a drive that allowed me to recover all of my university emails.

 ### Grad-school and onward Histogram

 ![Grad-school Emails (yearly)](img/wsu/histogram.png)

 The year-over-year histogram demonstrates consistent academic seasonality, with September-April peaks and May -- mid-August valleys across all years of graduate study.
-Even with teaching summer labs, the beuracratic pressure in the summertime dies.
+Even with teaching summer labs, the bureaucratic pressure in the summertime dies.
 I loved teaching in the summer.

 ## Spam, Marketing, and Surveys